harvester/docs/docs/troubleshooting/os.md

 ```
 # grub2-editenv /oem/grubenv set saved_entry=cos-debug
 ```

-## How to debug system crash or hang
+## How to debug a system crash or hang

 ### Collect crash log

-If kernel panic traces are not recorded in the system log when a system crashes, one reliable way is to use a serial console.
+If kernel panic traces are not recorded in the system log when a system crashes, one reliable way to locate the crash log is to use a serial console.

-To enable outputting kernel messages to a serial console, please following these steps:
+To enable outputting of kernel messages to a serial console, please use the following steps:

 - Boot the system to GRUB menu.
 Press ESC to stay on the menu.
     ![](./assets/os-stop-on-first-menuentry.png)